Books – Inuit Studies

 A History of Colonialism, Uranium Mining, and Inuit Resistance

-A reflection on political and environmental history and a call for a future in which Inuit traditional laws and values are upheld.
+Joan Scottie's I Will Live for Both of Us is a reflection on recent political and environmental history and a call for a future in which Inuit traditional laws and values are respected and upheld.

 Words of the Inuit